noctuid/dotfiles/README.md

 These are my dotfiles.
 Some are pretty heavily commented.
-If you have interest in keyboard ergonomics and remapping, they may be of some interest.
+If you have interest in keyboard ergonomics and remapping, they may be of some use.
 This is pretty incomplete at the moment.

-My quest is simple.
-Don't move away from the home row and save the pinkies!
+The documentation is mainly to allow me to keep track of things, so it may be somewhat incomprehensible if you are not well versed in the ways of the himalayan sand frog.

-Pictures:
+## Pictures:
+- Conky
+- Bar-aint-recursive (panel and panel_bar)
+- Feh to set background
+- tmux powerline (will probably switch to powerline or tmuxline)

 ![Alt text](https://raw.github.com/angelic-sedition/dotfiles/master/clean.png "SCREENSHOT")

+Visualizations in ncmpcpp and album art of current song in ranger both opened from vimus (see bin/music)
 ![Alt text](https://raw.github.com/angelic-sedition/dotfiles/master/dirty.png "SCREENSHOT")

 # Goals for Configuration & Workflow:
 - Increase efficiency and speed; cut wasted time and movement; get the computer to work with instead of against
-- Reduce/eliminate hand and wrist pain
+- Reduce/eliminate hand, pinky, and wrist pain

 ## Acheiving This (General Principles)
 - Arch Linux is the choice of distro (however I am working on duplicating my setup on Windows and OSX as well)